 Primo, my Beagle doesn’t always listen…but really, I think he’s just always in his own world and will come out whenever he wants.– Andrew C.

-These dogs are also independent thinkers.
-In other words, their whole lives don’t revolve around the obedience training.
+While they are affectionate and loyal with their owners, Beagles are also independent thinkers.
+In other words, their whole lives don’t revolve around the obedience training and following commands.

-This doesn’t mean Beagles aren’t affectionate.
+Again, this doesn’t mean Beagles don’t love you.
 They’re really loving dogs and love being with people.
-Usually, Beagles just aren’t devoted to a fault.
+It’s just that Beagles are smart enough to think for themselves.

 Why Beagles Are Smart